arreyder/eksPodNetworkDebug/README.md

 - **ICMP Reachability**: ICMP may be blocked; `pod_reachability.txt` is informational only.
 - **Security Groups**: SG names and descriptions require `ec2:DescribeSecurityGroups` permission.
 The toolkit automatically fetches this information when available.
 - **Dry-Run Operations**: API diagnostics distinguish between real errors/throttles and successful dry-run validations.
+- **CNI Log Collection**: When node diagnostics are run, the toolkit automatically creates a temporary privileged pod on the node to collect CNI logs from `/var/log/aws-routed-eni/`.
+The pod is automatically cleaned up after collection.
+- **Node Debug Pod**: The `sgfp_node_debug.sh` script can accept either a pod name (will find the node) or a node name directly.
 - **Output Directories**: All diagnostic output directories (`sgfp_bundle_*`, `sgfp_diag_*`, `sgfp_api_diag_*`) are automatically ignored by git (see `.gitignore`).

 ## Requirements